glennsl/bucklescript-cookbook/README.md

 The BuckleScript Cookbook is a collection of simple examples intended to both showcase BuckleScript by example, and to demonstrate good practices for accomplishing common tasks.

-This was heavily inspired by the [Rust Cookbook](https://brson.github.io/rust-cookbook/).
+This has been heavily inspired by the [Rust Cookbook](https://brson.github.io/rust-cookbook/).

 ## Contributing